GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/logging/core-experimentation/README.md

         retention-locking-policy: false
         ```

-- Organizational log sinks for Security Logs (Cloud Audit and Access Transparency logs)
+- Organizational log sink for Security Logs (Cloud Audit and Access Transparency logs)

     - Include all child resources is enabled: